Kythryn's Alchemy Tools Page

 CRUSH <item> in my mortar with my pestle

--To use this device, open it and put in the herb you would like to dry
+-To use this device, open it and put in the herbs you would like to dry.
+Depending on the quality of the pyramid, you will be able to fit a varying number of herbs into it.

--A good rule of thumb to help prevent honest mistakes is to guard your pyramid once on the ground, and to tie a piece of string around your finger to remember to pick it up when you move on
+-A good rule of thumb and to help prevent honest mistakes is to guard your pyramid once on the ground, and to tie a piece of string around your finger to remember to pick it up when you move on.

 -Put your herb or water in it and close, shake it once and wait, in a few moments, the water or herb will have cooled to freezing